 When it is more appropriate for a performer to come to your home or business, the Guild will connect you.
 They send jugglers and clowns to birthday and holiday parties and corporate fundraisers.
 Aerialists have performed at summer outdoor concerts throughout Bellingham including Downtown Sounds.
 You almost always can find a performer at one of Bellingham’s Farmer’s Markets.
 Using the form¬†on their website is the easiest way to bring a performance to your event.

 Renting the Space

-The Guild rents out the Cirque Lab to the public affordably for weddings, holiday and birthday parties, corporate events and fundraisers, concerts, plays, and whatever you can dream.
+The Guild rents out the Cirque Lab to the public affordable for weddings, holiday and birthday parties, corporate events and fundraisers, concerts, plays, and whatever you can dream.
 The Lab is set up for entertainment.
-It can accomodate a group as large as 299 and the reasonable fee includes lights, seating, and basic audio capabilities.
+It can accommodate a group as large as 299 and the reasonable fee includes lights, seating, and basic audio capabilities.

 1401 6th Street, Suite 102